 STATEMENT OF JOB:

 Responsible for coordination and supervision of the total nursing activities in his/her designated area during the assigned tour of duty.
 Resident assistants assigned to the designated area are responsible for this individual.
-In the absence of the Administrator and the Director of Health Services, this individual is in charge of facility operations.
+In the absence of the Administrator and the Director of Health Services, this individual is in charge of community operations.

 - Graduation from an accredited school of professional nursing.